Cliu5132/full-stack-movie/README.md

 `cd nodejs`
 `npm start`

-## 4. Open your frontEnd in your browswer.
+## 4. Open your frontEnd in your browser.

 # Postman
 ### Collection Import Json